-Members are reminded that the Community Planning Partnership operates as a working group of the Council.
-As such the minutes of the September 2018 meeting of the Partnership are enclosed for approval.
+Members were reminded that the Community Planning Partnership operates as a working group of the Council.
+As such the minutes of the September 2018 meeting of the Partnership were circulated for approval.

-RECOMMENDATION: that the Community Planning Partnership minutes for September 2018 be approved.
+Proposed by Councillor Clarke Seconded by Councillor Greer and agreed that the Community Planning Partnership minutes for September 2018 be approved.

-Prepared by: Alison Keenan, Community Planning Manager
+ACTION BY: Alison Keenan, Community Planning Manager